Ayşe Sultan (daughter of Murad III): Marriages

 had been given to her by her husband Sultan Selim II, to be married to Ayşe.
-After Nurbanu's death in December 1583, Mahmud married the daughter of Şemsi Pasha in December 1584.
+After Nurbanu's death in December 1583, Mahmud married Hatice Hanımsultan, daughter of Ayşe Hümaşah Sultan (Suleiman I's granddaughter), in December 1584.
 In this way, he gave up every hope to eventually marry Ayşe, since in order to marry a princess a man had to repudiate his other wives.

 Ayşe Sultan finally married Ibrahim Pasha in 1586.
 Her wedding took place at the Old Palace, and was celebrated in a seven-day ceremony.
 Historian Mustafa Selaniki mentions the preparations, the presents which were given by both parties, the feasts, prepared for the Nakibü'l-esraf and the sadat, for the Şeyhülislam (supreme religious leader), the ulema and for the high-ranking officials.
 A year into the marriage, Murad dismissed Ibrahim Pasha from his post, because according to the chronicle of Hasan Beyzade, his damat, or bridegroom, status was an obstacle to sailing.
 Ibrahim served three times as Grand Vizier to Ayşe's brother Sultan Mehmed III.
 By her marriage, Ayse had a son Sultanzade Mehmed Bey and a daughter who both died in infancy.

 Ayşe Sultan was widowed upon Ibrahim Pasha's death on 10 July 1601.
 Yemişci Hasan Pasha became the new Grand Vizier.
 A telhis of Hasan Pasha announced that the Sultan Mehmed promised him the hand of Ayşe in marriage.
 In accordance to this telhis, historian Mustafa Naima suggests that Yemişci Hasan Pasha and Ayşe Sultan were only engaged.
 The wedding took place on 5 April 1602.
-The marriage was unhappy for her but when a year later Mehmed decided to execute Yemişci Ayşe dispatched a post to her mother, Safiye Sultan, and her brother, in which she promised that if the Sultan could forgive her husband, they could go to Mecca without any further charge or trouble.
-However, the Sultan replied to her indicating that she should accompany him in death if she insisted.
+The marriage was unhappy for her, but when a year later Mehmed decided to execute Yemişci Hasan Pasha, Ayşe sent a letter to her mother, Safiye Sultan, and her brother, in which she promised that if the Sultan forgave her husband, they would go to Mecca without any further charge or trouble.
+However, the Sultan replied to her indicating that she could accompany him in death if she insisted.
 Yemisci was executed on 18 October 1603.
 In 1604, she married Güzelce Mahmud Pasha (died 1606).